-- [1] In each lecture, an exercise ("the Blue & Gold Exercises") is distributed.
+- [1] In the first section, there will be a math pre-assessment (quiz).
+If you score less than or equal to 3 of the 4 possible points, you can increase your score to the full 4 points possible by subsequently working on your math skills with one of the department's (free) graduate student tutors.
+(4 points possible) - [2] In each lecture, an exercise ("the Blue & Gold Exercises") is distributed.
 You are to complete the B&G exercise and take it to the section following lecture where your GSI will check to be sure it has been completed.
 No late B&G exercises accepted.
-(Max of 22 points will be counted although 26 are possible; points based on attempt not on accuracy.) - [2] Each section, you will discuss that day's reader article(s) and do small-group work on problems ("the section exercises").
+(Max of 20 points will be counted although 26 are possible; points based on attempt not on accuracy.) - [3] Each section, you will discuss that day's reader article(s) and do small-group work on problems ("the section exercises").
 You may occasionally have in-section quizzes.
 Your GSI will provide more information in section.
 Absences result in 0 points for that day.
-(1 point per day; max of 22 points will be counted although 26 are possible.) - [3] After each midterm, you'll complete a "post-exam reflection" a series of questions inviting you to reflect on how you prepared for the exam and whether you want to make adjustments to your preparation.
+(1 point per day; max of 20 points will be counted although 24 are possible.) - [4] After MT1 and MT2, you'll complete a "post-exam reflection" a series of questions inviting you to reflect on how you prepared for the exam and whether you want to make adjustments to your preparation.
 You'll submit the reflection on bCourses within 7 days of the exam.
 No late submission allowed.
 (3 points per reflection; points based on completion.)